nikhilkrgautam/Get_Fit_HackJNU/README.md

 To run the yoga app:

-It is a simple static website with javascript and css.
-It can be deployed using any server (we have used php).
+It can be deployed using any server (we have used php). `home.html` is the main html file.